-One of the exquisitely wonderful elements of friendship is the compassionate clarity a friend can bring to situations that we may feel overwhelmed by.
-Most of us have had times when we feel so consumed by the sensations of pain that we can barely function.
+One of the beautiful elements of friendship is the compassionate clarity a friend can bring to situations that may leave us feeling overwhelmed.
+Most of us have had times when we feel consumed by the sensations of pain that we can barely function.
 At those times, when we feel stuck, another person – a personal friend, intimate coworker, or caregiver – can often help us return to clarity.

 “A friend is someone who knows the song in your heart and can sing it back to you when you have forgotten the words.” -Anonymous

-A most difficult aspect of pain is the sense of deep isolation it may bring.
-It is during these times that good friends can often provide empathy, clarity, or perhaps some form of practical assistance.
+A most difficult aspect of pain is the sense of profound isolation it may bring.
+During these times, good friends can often provide empathy, clarity, or perhaps some form of practical assistance.
 Beware, however, that not all offerings of help are healthy, just as not all friendships are healthy.
 It is not healthy, for example, for a depressed individual to seek one who merely seems to encourage your state by being overly sympathetic or validates your worst feelings.
-On the other hand, it is equally unhealthy to be around individuals who want merely to deny your feelings and to encourage states of denial.
+On the other hand, it is equally unhealthy to be around individuals who merely want to deny your feelings and emotions and instead encourage states of denial.

 The helpful friend will support your process, have a deep regard for your inner journey, and assist you in getting back on track in areas where you may have strayed.
 A helpful friend may encourage you not to try to avoid your pain.
-Such a relationship is one of equals, for in other circumstances you may provide the same support and corrective insights for that person.
-When we are mired in our own content and thought-forms, a friend can be of great help.
-On one occasion you may be the one facing these obstacles, and a friend can assist you; on other occasions, the tables may be turned and you will be assisting them.
+Such a relationship is one of equals, for, in other circumstances, you may provide the same support and corrective insights for that person.
 Of course, not everyone faces the same level of challenges.
-Some individuals may be especially capable of helping you because they have gone forward in their understanding in an area that you are still working on; others may still be grappling with issues you have already faced, in which case you may be able to assist them.
+Some individuals may be especially capable of helping you because of advanced understanding in an area you are still working on; others may still be grappling with issues you have already faced, in which case you may assist them.

-Friends of this kind are kindred spirits with whom we share compatible views about life, even if not reinforced by compatible interests and activities.
-They are also valuable because at any moment they are not likely to be involved in the same dramas as we are since the subjective contents and patterns of each of us are unique.
-We not only share similar values with our friends; we trust them.
+Friends of this kind are kindred spirits with whom we share compatible views about life, perhaps reinforced by compatible interests and activities.
+They are also valuable because, at any moment, they are not likely to be involved in the same dramas as we are since the subjective contents and patterns of each of us are unique.
+We not only share similar values with our friends, but we also trust them.
 Therefore, we can accept their gifts for what they are.
 Such friends are not common, but if we have at least one person like this in our lives, one with whom we share a deep alliance and regard for the inner journey, we are fortunate indeed.

-“Enemy” is a word we use to refer to those people whom we feel disturb and disrupt our lives, or whose perspectives differ so greatly from ours that they may be perceived as a threat.
+“Enemy” is a word we use to refer to those people whom we feel disturb and disrupt our lives or whose perspectives differ so significantly from ours that they may be perceived as a threat.
 But people who “ruffle our feathers” can be our greatest teachers.
-Anyone who makes us feel uncomfortable, even to the extent that we may want them out of our lives, must have something to show us about ourselves – otherwise, they wouldn’t be in our lives and we wouldn’t be reacting to them!
+Anyone who makes us feel uncomfortable, even to the extent that we may want them out of our lives, must have something to show us about ourselves – otherwise, we wouldn’t be reacting to them!

 If you are unhappy about your associations and relationships, the first step is to remind yourself that you attract the exact conditions and people you need for your growth, your particular journey.
 These people are part of your learning environment (as you are part of theirs).
 They have the potential of teaching you about yourself, your projections, your prejudices, your fears – all the thought patterns that make up your relationship to the world “out there.”

 Of course, some relationships are not merely unpleasant.
-Certain relationships, which we properly call abusive, involve the acting out of truly pathological tendencies by one individual upon another.
-Most of us have probably at one time or another been in, or at least been in proximity to, such a relationship.
+Certain relationships, which we appropriately call abusive, involve the acting out of truly pathological tendencies by one individual upon another.
+Most of us have probably, at one time or another, been in, or at least been in proximity to, such a relationship.
 Often such relationships seem to present an extreme power imbalance, with all the power in the hands of the abuser.
 And yet, if we step back and examine the dynamics of such a relationship, we will discover a universal law: a relationship pattern persists or is strengthened to the extent that both (or all) parties in such a relationship feed on its energy.
-If you stop consenting to play the role your abuser demands you play, the abuser will no longer have power over you, and he or she will no longer be able to play the role so effectively.
-Imagine a play in which only one person was acting the assigned role and everyone else refused to read the script; how long could such a situation continue?
-Eventually, the one person who was acting the part would no longer have the “juice” or the support system in which to continue playing the role.
+If you stop consenting to play the role your abuser demands you play, the abuser will no longer have power over you, and he or she will no longer be able to play the part so effectively.
+Imagine a play in which only one person was acting the assigned role, and everyone else refused to read the script; how long could such a situation continue?
+Eventually, the one person acting the part would no longer have the power or the support system to continue playing the role.
 Something similar occurs in the context of relationships.

 So what is the attraction?
 Perhaps such individuals help us to complete our negative self-image by giving us what we (in some sense) feel we deserve.
-This concept may be hard to accept and may even fly in the face of our conscious interpretation of the event.
-But if we’re mindful of the nature of our thinking and desiring, would we have participated in creating the need for such a situation to begin with?
-Even if it seems physically impossible to remove ourselves, once we recognize our role in it we are no longer defined by it – and our “adversaries” have less opportunity to reinforce their self-definition.
-We are meant to develop inner beauty and strength and to learn kindness and regard for others and ourselves.
+This concept may be hard to ace[t and may even fly in the face of our conscious interpretation of the event.
+But if we were mindful of the nature of our thinking and desiring, would we participate in creating the need for such a situation to begin with?
+Even if it seems physically impossible to remove ourselves, once we recognize our role in it, we are no longer defined by it – and our “adversaries” have less opportunity to reinforce their self-definition.
+We are meant to develop inner beauty and strength and learn kindness and regard for others and ourselves.
 This means we do not abuse others, nor do we let others abuse us.

-As previously mentioned, extricating yourself from such a relationship is one of the most difficult things a human being can do.
-You may wish every moment that the situation would change, but not know how to accomplish this.
+As mentioned, extricating yourself from such a relationship may be one of the most difficult things human beings can do.
+You may wish every moment that the situation would change but not know how to accomplish this.
 Anyone who abuses another must certainly be held accountable.
-And yet, the temptation to get even with the one who hurts you is the result of continuing to envision yourself as the victim.
+And yet, the temptation to get even with the one who hurts you results from continuing to envision yourself as the victim.
 These actions can result in further empowering your adversary – and thus condemning yourself to a continued state of self-limitation, perplexity, and pain.
 By not recognizing your involvement, you not only are empowering the other, you are subscribing to a weakened version of yourself.
 You are saying, in effect, “I cannot take responsibility for anything because my outer circumstance has all the power over me.”
-And yet once we see our role in the “play,” the temptation to get even is avoided, and you do not capitulate to the “script.”
+And yet, once we see our role in the “play,” we stop capitulating to the “script,” and the temptation to get even is avoided.

-Many of us recoil at such a way of thinking, viewing it as in some way weak or a symbol of defeat.
-But if we observe the ways that we perpetuate our pain (and thereby dis-empower ourselves), we will eventually be forced into the opposite conclusion; Not reacting is often the only courageous option.
-We can begin to change our mindset by opening up to the possibility that we are not as powerless as we seem; and, without blaming ourselves, try to discern how we may have participated in creating this situation.
+Many may recoil at such a way of thinking, viewing it as weak or a symbol of defeat.
+But if we observe how we perpetuate our pain (and thereby dis-empower ourselves), we will eventually be forced into the opposite conclusion; Not reacting is often the only courageous option.
+We can begin to change our mindset by opening up to the possibility that we are not as powerless as we seem.
+Without blaming ourselves, we can try to discern how we may have participated in creating this situation.

-This change of mind-set is a very big step.
+This change of mindset is a huge step.
 It takes tremendous courage and strength to shift and move out of our familiar habits and patterns of thinking.
-If you can make this shift you will then have a place where you can bring all your fear, shame, anger … anything that arises, and investigate it in-depth, not just through your sensory experience of it.
-By doing this you will find a strength you didn’t think you had.
+If you can make this shift, you will then have a place where you can bring all your fear, shame, anger … anything that arises, and investigate it in-depth, not just through your sensory experience of it.
+By doing this, you will find a strength you didn’t think you had.
 Another outcome of this inward-looking is that tenderness and compassion may even open you up to people who previously you would have summarily closed off from your life.

 We can’t control other people.
-If each of us were mindful of our lessons, our thinking, our responses, and left it to others to create their destiny, the world would become far saner overnight.
+If each of us were attentive to our lessons, our thinking, and responses and left it to others to create their destiny, the world would become far saner overnight.
 It takes real courage to recognize that every such incident in our lives is there to teach us – and having recognized this, to then let go of one’s habituated responses.
-This recognition and letting go may take place during a situation in which every cell of our body – even our sense of “justice” itself – seems to demand we enter the fray.
-If we allow ourselves to let go at those times when it seems almost impossible to let go, something amazing happens.
-The pain of our situation dissipates, the threat posed by the other diminishes, and we sense that something quite amazing has happened – we have reclaimed our power.
-If we do this often enough, we develop courage and strength to more easily deal with future encounters.
+This recognition and letting go occurs during a situation in which every cell of our body – even our sense of “justice” itself – seems to demand we enter the fray.
+If we allow ourselves to let go at those times when it seems almost impossible to let go, something extraordinary happens.
+The pain of our situation dissipates, the threat posed by the other diminishes, and we have reclaimed our power.
+If we do this often enough, we develop the courage and strength to deal with future encounters more easily.